tardate/LittleArduinoProjects/Electronics101/Power/SwitchModePowerSupplies/BoostBuckConverterModule/README.md

 This is basically the current below which the load is deemed "charged".
 This reflects the typical battery charging scenario where current drawn by the battery will drop as it approaches the fully-charged state.

-When the charged state is reached, the lower blue LED will be on:
+When the "charged" state is reached (simulated here with a high resistance and low current), the lower blue LED will be on:

 ![test01-fc](./assets/test01-fc.jpg?raw=true)